Directors, Trustees and staff

 John is Chair of his local Community First Responders Group and a Trustee of his local Community Centre.
 His other interests include bowls, listening to music, and trying to maintain some control of his garden.

-Jayne Pascoe (Police Liaison and Strategic Partnerships Director)
+Jayne Pascoe – Strategic Partnerships Director, NWN Staff

-Jayne Pascoe is the Police Liaison and Strategic Partnerships Director with responsibility for working with all police forces across England and Wales, the College of Policing, Home Office and other national partners to develop and help deliver our key priorities in line with our strategic plan.
+Jayne Pascoe is our Strategic Partnerships Director with responsibility for working with all police forces across England and Wales, the College of Policing, the Home Office and other national partners to develop and help deliver our key priorities in line with our 2015-2020 Strategic plan.

 Jayne Pascoe retired from Cambridgeshire Police after 30 years as a police officer at the end of 2015 following a 2 year secondment to the Police Strategy and Reform Unit at the Home Office as senior policy advisor on police transparency, accessibility and accountability.
 Between 2007 and 2013 she was seconded to the National Policing Improvement Agency and then the College of Policing, leading national work programmes such as Citizen Focused Policing, Public Confidence and the Citizens in Policing Programme; supporting the initial roll out of Neighbourhood Policing and identifying future developments for local policing.

-Sunny has been with Neighbourhood Watch since the national office was established in 2010 and is currently enjoying maternity leave with her baby daughter.
+Sunny has been with Neighbourhood Watch since the national office was established in 2010.

 Lisa is responsible for all the charity’s internal and external communications and updating our social media accounts.